kodokoto/myuzu/README.md

-# muse
+# myuzu
  my own language [WIP]

  name is subject to change

-muse is designed to be a readable language that lets you write how you want to without compromising in speed and saftey
+myuzu is designed to be a readable language that lets you write how you want to without compromising in speed and saftey

 ### Planned features:
-    - Optional typing, declare types if you want preformance, else don't bother
+    - Optional typing through the use of type inference and multiple dispatch before runtime
     - Simple, unintrusive and readable syntax
     - focus on a math-like declarative style, but with the option of also doing things the traditional, imerative way.
     - All variables are immutable by default
+    - Only one "owner" of a value at a time
     - Hybrid paradigm, supports both functional and OOP
-    - Safe memory management done before run-time, no GC is palnned (will probably implement something like rusts borrow checker)
+    - Safe memory management done before run-time, no GC (will probably implement something like rusts borrow checker)
-    - runs on LLVM (maybe?)
+    - uses LLVM and MLIR
     - Supports both JIT compilation and interpreting (working on compilation first)
     - concurrency (something similar to rust again, but with a syntax that is closer to go)

 ### TODO:
-    - Lexer (basic implementation is already done)
+    - Lexer [re-writing in C++]
-    - Parser [we are here]
+    - Parser [re-writing in C++]
-    - implement span for better compiler erros
-    - Visitor
     - Semmantic analysis
       - Borrow checking
-      - type checking
+      - type checking [WIP in python]
       - lifetime checking
-    - Integration with LLVM
+    - Integration with LLVM [WIP in python]
     - optimization
     - memory management
     - standard library